JoshDoody/joshdoody.github.io/_book_excerpts/promotion/how-to-get-promoted-at-work.md

 ---
 layout: book_excerpt
 title: How to get promoted at work
-tagline: TKTK
+tagline: An overview of the promotion process
-excerpt: TKTK
+excerpt: Here's a simple process to get promoted at work.
+You'll define your target job, show you're ready, then request your promotion from your manager.
-last_modified_at: 2016-06-22
+last_modified_at: 2016-06-23
 chapter: promotion
 section: 1
 ---